 Ali holds a Master of Arts in Social Work from Washington University in St. Louis and Bachelors of Arts in English Language and Literature and Modern Hebrew Language from the University of Michigan.
 She graduated with highest distinction from both universities.
 Washington University selected her as an Outstanding Practicum Winner in her clinical graduate work with families.
 Ali has taught young people with a wide range of learning strengths and challenges for over 18 years.
 She specializes in Executive Functioning and consults for schools, parent groups, and organizations on building and effectively teaching these skills.
 Her extensive experience teaching time management, study, and organizational skills to students from elementary to college levels has prompted parent groups, schools, corporations, and the National Tutoring Association to host Ali as a featured speaker.
 In addition, she is among the founding partners of the Children's Health Council Executive Functioning Advisory Group.
 In addition to EF coaching and education, Ali has a passion for and expertise in teaching writing.
 She has worked with myriad students, through the years, to help them create, polish, and submit successful college and fellowship admissions essays.
 Ali’s teaching focuses on helping students realize and leverage their unique assets while confronting weak areas with practical tools and a supportive, caring attitude.
-Ali's roles at Meyers Learning Center include leadership, recruitment, curriculum development, community outreach, and resource support to staff and families.
-Outside of work, Ali leads a writing and healing group at Stanford Cancer Center's Supportive Care Program and is on the Advisory Board for Project Giving Kids, a nonprofit serving families in the Bay Area, Boston, and Los Angeles.
+Her roles at Meyers Learning Center include leadership, recruitment, curriculum development, training, community outreach, and resource support to staff and families.
+Outside of work, Ali leads a writing group at Stanford Cancer Center's Supportive Care Program and is on the Advisory Board for Project Giving Kids, a nonprofit serving families in the Bay Area, Boston, and Los Angeles.
 She also loves to walk, read, write, and affectionately annoy her teenage kids.